Reginald Pinney: Divisional command

-Pinney relinquished command of the brigade to Travers Clarke in late June, when he was promoted to major-general and returned to England to take command of the newly formed 35th Division, a New Army volunteer division.
-The division was mainly drawn from industrial areas of Northern England, with a high proportion of "bantams", men who were under the normal regulation height of 5 ft 3 in (160 cm) for Army service.
-Among the officers Pinney first encountered in the 35th was Bernard Montgomery, recently posted as brigade major of the 104th Brigade, who would later serve under him as the GSO2 in the 33rd Division.
+Pinney relinquished command of the brigade to Travers Clarke in late June, when he was promoted to major-general and returned to England to become general officer commanding (GOC) of the newly formed 35th Division, a New Army volunteer division.
+The division was mainly drawn from industrial areas of Northern England, with a high proportion of "bantams", men who were under the normal regulation height of 5 ft 3 in (160 cm) for army service.
+Among the officers Pinney first encountered in the 35th was Captain Bernard Montgomery, recently posted as brigade major of the 104th Infantry Brigade, who would later serve under him as the general staff officer, grade 2 (GSO2) in the 33rd Division.

 The division was transferred to France in early 1916, in preparation for the summer offensive of that year.
 It moved into the line in February, and Pinney ordered a series of small raids in company or battalion strength through the following months.
 The 35th was deployed for the Battle of the Somme, assigned to XIII Corps in Fourth Army.
 It was held in reserve during the Battle of Albert, the opening phases of the attack in early July, but fought in the Battle of Bazentin Ridge and the subsequent attacks on High Wood, where it took heavy casualties; in a week, one brigade lost a thousand men, a third of its strength.
 The division rested for a week in early August, but returned to the line almost immediately.
-At the end of the month, a badly planned and potentially suicidal attack on Falgemont Farm was cancelled by Pinney at the last minute when the "facts were pointed out" by Montgomery, and a new plan substituted; the attacking battalion took the farm with light casualties.
+At the end of the month, a badly planned and potentially suicidal attack on Falfemont Farm was cancelled by Pinney at the last minute when the "facts were pointed out" by Montgomery, and a new plan substituted; the attacking battalion took the farm with light casualties.
 Following this, it was withdrawn to a quiet sector of the line.